Kent Opera: History

 Kent Opera was England's first regional opera company, founded in 1969 by Norman Platt (1920-2004), in response to a perceived need for first-class opera in England outside the main centres, in productions that were composer-centred.
+The founding Music Director of Kent Opera was Roger Norrington (1969–1984).
+He was succeeded by Iván Fischer (1984–1989).
+Chorus masters during its existence were Jonathan Hinden, Timothy Dean and Mark Tatlow.

 Kent Opera gave its inaugural performances in 1969 with The Coronation of Poppea, sung in English at Canterbury and Tunbridge Wells with Adrian de Peyer, a high tenor, as Nero and Laura Sarti as Poppea.
-The edition chosen by the conductor, Roger Norrington, was that by Raymond Leppard, but in 1974, when the company was invited to Lisbon, Norrington, with the members of the Kent Opera continuo, produced a realisation closer to Monteverdi's manuscripts.
+The edition chosen by the conductor, Roger Norrington, was that by Raymond Leppard, but in 1974, when the company was invited to Lisbon, Norrington, with the Kent Opera continuo players, produced a realisation closer to Monteverdi's manuscripts.
 Anne Pashley and Sandra Browne were now the lovers, Laura Sarti sang Ottavia and John Tomlinson Seneca.
 Later that year the production toured Kent and was seen at the City of London Festival: "It comes closer to the heart of this blazing masterpiece than any other I have heard", wrote the Sunday Telegraph.
 The following year, in a new translation by Platt, the opera was performed at the Proms, with Sarah Walker as Poppea.
-In 1986 Kent Opera toured a new production of Poppea with Patricia Rosario as Nero and Eirian James as Poppea, and Iván Fischer made his own new realisation of the score.
+In 1986 Kent Opera toured a new production of Poppea with Patricia Rozario as Nero and Eirian James as Poppea, and Iván Fischer made his own new realisation of the score.

 By 1974 there were usually three operas in the repertory at any time, typically a Baroque opera, a Mozart opera and a 19th or 20th century work.
 Wherever possible the company aimed to revive productions with the same team and singers and improve on the original production.
 The company's performances were broadcast on radio and television.
 The company was the subject of a series of programmes made by TVS entitled Staging an Opera.
 Channel 4 broadcast the production of King Priam in 1986 in celebration of Michael Tippett's 80th birthday.
 Other television programmes were one on Kent Opera including rehearsals of Orfeo (Monteverdi) also A night at the Chinese Opera (Weir).

 Kent Opera did considerable work with children and in developing new audiences.
 This included commissioning children's operas from Alan Ridout, Adrian Cruft, Judith Weir, Christopher Brown and Ruth Byrchmore.
 Summer concerts from 1971 were presented in venues around the south east of England.